danieljcoh/ML-AI-Data/README.md

 Who is left out?
 Why?
 Who made the data?

+The most important question: What's the takeaway from the data?

+Part of an analysts job is to provide context and clarifications to make sure that audiences are not only reading the correct numbers, but understanding what they mean.

 <hr>

 In order to be a good machine learning programmer, we need to know what Statistics is and how they help us do our job: